 How do I make an appointment?

-Registrations will be by appointment only.
-To make an appointment at our office complete an online enquiry form or call 01429 523337.
+Registrations are by appointment only.
+To make an appointment at our office complete an appointment request form or call 01429 523337.

 How do I change my appointment?